N.Y.

 Notwithstanding any other provision of law to the contrary, on each September thirteenth anniversary date of the nineteen hundred seventy-one retaking of Attica correctional facility, in the absence of an emergency situation or other exigent circumstance, the commissioner shall ensure that any surviving state employees who were held as hostages and any immediate family members, as that term is defined in subdivision four of section 120.40 of the penal law, of any of the state employees who were held hostage for any period by rioting incarcerated individuals during the period from September ninth through September thirteenth, nineteen hundred seventy-one, shall be afforded access to the outside grounds of Attica correctional facility to conduct a private commemorative ceremony in front of the Attica monument upon which are inscribed the names of employees who died as a result of the uprising and subsequent retaking.3.

 a.
 Notwithstanding any other provision of law to the contrary, the correctional association shall be permitted to access, visit, inspect, and examine all state correctional facilities with twenty-four hours advance notice to the department.
+For any visit that will include units or areas staffed by the office of mental health, such notice shall also be provided to the office of mental health.
 Up to twelve people may comprise the visiting party; provided, however, that only four people from the party may enter a special housing facility or unit at the same time.
 Prior to the visitation authorized pursuant to this subdivision, the correctional association shall provide to the department on, at least, an annual basis a list of people who will be visiting the facility or facilities, including names, dates of birth, driver’s license numbers and their designation as an employee, board member, or designee in order for the department to perform prompt background checks.
-The department may not place restrictions on such visits and inspections, including during periods when a facility is locked down or experiencing a facility wide emergency; provided, however, that the department may restrict access to a portion of a facility in an emergency situation for the duration of the emergency.
+The department may place restrictions on such visits and inspections when a facility is locked down or experiencing a facility wide emergency.
+In addition, the department may restrict access to a portion of a facility in an emergency situation for the duration of the emergency.
 For the purpose of this subdivision, an emergency shall be determined by the commissioner or the commissioner’s designee and defined as a significant risk to the safety or security of the facility, or the health, safety or security of staff or incarcerated individuals, or an event that significantly compromises the operations of the facility.b.

-At the commencement and conclusion of any visits to, or inspections and examinations of, state correctional facilities, the superintendent and executive team, to the extent practicable and upon request by the correctional association, shall meet with the correctional association.
-Privately without representatives of the central office present, representatives of the office of mental health and any other entities or agencies providing services in a facility shall meet with the correctional association, upon the correctional association’s request during the course of any visit.
-The correctional association may meet privately with the incarcerated individual liaison committee and representatives of the incarcerated individual grievance resolution committee or any other organization of incarcerated individuals recognized by the department.c.
+Upon twenty-four hours advance notice, at the commencement or conclusion of any visits to, or inspections and examinations of, state correctional facilities, the superintendent and executive team, to the extent practicable, shall meet with the correctional association.
+Upon twenty-four hours advance notice, and with the consent of the party, the correctional association may meet privately, without representatives of the central office present, with representatives of the office of mental health and any other entities or agencies that are providing services in a facility, the incarcerated individual liaison committee and representatives of the incarcerated individual grievance resolution committee or any other organization of incarcerated individuals recognized by the department.c.

-The correctional association shall periodically, but not less than every five years, conduct inspections of each state correctional facility, prioritized based on the correctional association’s assessment of systemic issues, and issue reports and recommendations to the governor, the legislature and the public about the conditions and issues at correctional facilities.
+The correctional association shall periodically, but not less than every five years, conduct inspections of each state correctional facility and issue reports and recommendations to the governor, the legislature and the public about the conditions and issues at correctional facilities.
 When preparing such formal reports and recommendations, the correctional association shall submit a tentative copy of such report and recommendations to the commissioner.
-The commissioner may submit a written response to such tentative report within sixty days of the receipt thereof, including a plan of action for addressing the findings and recommendations.
+The commissioner may submit a written response to such tentative report within sixty days of the receipt thereof.
 When the correctional association thereafter submits its final report and recommendations, it shall contain a complete copy of the response, if any, submitted to the tentative report and recommendations.f.

 The access, visits, and inspection of state correctional facilities by the correctional association pursuant to this subdivision shall be undertaken solely in furtherance of the correctional association’s lawful powers, duties and obligations, and information obtained pursuant to these powers shall be used solely in furtherance of the correctional association’s mission.
 Employees, board members and designees shall be required to sign an acknowledgement of the foregoing as a condition of entry into a correctional facility pursuant to this subdivision.